Last editedApr 202311 min read

 The amount of the original payment does not matter when performing a repeat.
 The merchant is able to repeat the transaction for any amount below or above the previous payment or repeat.

-Changes during a Continuous Payment Authority
+Making Changes to a Continuous Payment Authority

 The UK Cards Association observes that the merchant should only make changes to the Continuous Payment Authority, such as the amount or timing of payments, with the customer’s clear consent.
-“It is good practice for the merchant to provide the customer with either a brief statement each time a payment is taken or a summary annual statement,” it says.
+“It is good practice for the merchant to provide the customer with either a brief statement each time a payment is taken or a summary annual statement, ” it says.

 The UK Cards Association adds that, if a Continuous Payment Authority is being renewed for an additional fixed period, this should be treated as setting up a new Continuous Payment Authority and the process above should apply: “If your card expires during the course of your Continuous Payment Authority, you should check with the retailer whether your new card details have been automatically updated with them, as this will not always be the case.”